Kanako Miyamoto

-Kanako Miyamoto (宮本 佳那子, Miyamoto Kanako) is a Japanese actress, voice actress and singer affiliated with Axlone.
+Kanako Miyamoto (宮本 佳那子, Miyamoto Kanako) is a Japanese actress and singer.
 She is known for voicing Makoto Kenzaki/Cure Sword from DokiDoki!
-PreCure and as the singer of several Pretty Cure songs.
+PreCure and as the singer of several songs in the Pretty Cure series.

 Biography

-Kanako Miyamoto was born on November 4, 1989 in Ibaraki Prefecture.
+Kanako Miyamoto was born on November 4, 1989, in Ibaraki Prefecture.

 She was a member of the Cure Rainbows who performed Arigatō ga Ippai, the ending song of Pretty Cure All Stars DX3: Deliver the Future!
 The Rainbow-Colored Flower That Connects the World.
 In 2013, she voiced Cure Sword (Makoto Kenzaki) in DokiDoki!
 PreCure.
 She reprised her role as Cure Sword in the Hugtto!
 PreCure Futari wa Pretty Cure: All Stars Memories crossover film.

 She also performed both ending songs of Kirakira PreCure a la Mode and she and Yuri Komagata, who also sang that show's opening theme song, both make cameo appearances as a pair of people auditioning for an in-universe television show alongside Himari Arisugawa/Cure Custard in the 43rd episode, which aired on 10 December 2017.
 She also performed the opening song of Hug!
 Pretty Cure.